Kitware/iMSTK/README.md

 ## About
 ### Overview
 [iMSTK](https://www.imstk.org/) is a C++ based free & open-source toolkit that aids rapid prototyping of real-time multi-modal surgical simulation scenarios.
-Surgical simulation scenarios involve algorithms from diverse areas such as haptics, advanced rendering, computational geometry, computational mechanics, virtual reality and parallel computing. iMSTK employs a highly modular and extensible design to enable the use of libraries and codes from these areas in a given application thereby reducing the development time.
+Surgical simulation scenarios involve algorithms from areas such as haptics, advanced rendering, computational geometry, computational mechanics, virtual reality and parallel computing. iMSTK employs a highly modular and extensible design to enable the use of libraries and codes from these areas in a given application thereby reducing the development time.

 ### Participants
 - [Kitware, Inc.](http://www.kitware.com/)